cloudflare/cloudflare-access-for-atlassian/README.md

 **Cause:**

-Most likely you have a reverser proxy in front of the applicatio with a small limit for uploading files.
+Most likely you have a reverse proxy in front of the applicatio with a small limit for uploading files.

 **Solution:**